joergschultzelutter/core-aprs-client/docs/configuration_subsections/config_client.md

 # whenever the input parser was unable to understand the user's message.
 aprs_input_parser_default_error_message = Did not understand your request.
 Have a look at my documentation at https://github.com/joergschultzelutter/core-aprs-client
 #
-# This is the bot's default error message.
-It will be sent to the user
-# whenever the input parser was unable to understand the user's message.
-aprs_input_parser_default_error_message = Did not understand your request.
-Have a look at my documentation at https://github.com/joergschultzelutter/core-aprs-client
-#
 # Enable or disable message enumeration.
 # message enumeration = True:  add trailing two-digit message number to the
 #                              end of each message.
 Content for the max msg